 - Half-Identical Twins: Nene and Tsuyoshi.

-- Harmless Villain: With the dash of type 1 anti-villain, thanks to her pride.
+- Harmless Villain: Meteor, with the dash of type 1 anti-villain, thanks to her pride.
 In fact, she's more effective in doing good than doing evil things.

 - Idol Singer/ Teen Idol: Shun Imagawa, a Rare Male Example.
 Also a rare example where the idol looks more like late Paul McCartney than Justin Bieber.